captnalexx/odin-recipes/README.md

 # odin-recipes
-The Odin Project - Basic HTML site to show recipes
+A really simple HTML site in style of recipes for The Odin Project